Therapeutic yoga/Yoga therapy – Does yoga therapy work? Does yoga therapy help?

 Trauma is stored in our body’s tissues.
 They live in our bodies until they are released.
 Yoga therapy, which is a body-centered therapeutic approach, can directly get to the root of the tension.
 Incorporating yoga is a therapeutic approach that focuses on true healing.

-Just talking with your yoga therapist does not directly target the trauma stored inside.
-Yoga therapy can help you return to a sound state.
-Yoga can also allow you to begin processing your trauma and eventually move forward.
+Just talking with your yoga teacher or yoga therapist does not directly target the trauma stored inside.
+A combination of yoga techniques can help you return to a sound state.
+Therapeutic Yoga can also allow you to begin processing your trauma and eventually move forward with your life.